Analysis | Betsy DeVos is gone — but ‘DeVosism’ sure isn’t. Look at what Florida, New Hampshire and other states are doing.

 Iowa

-Iowa Gov. Kim Reynolds has proposed SSB 1065, (now known as SF 159) which is being fast-tracked through the state Senate.
+Gov. Kim Reynolds has proposed SSB 1065, (now known as SF 159) which is being fast-tracked through the state Senate.
 This “school choice” bill would:

 - Provide up to $5,200 per student in “state scholarships” for parents to use for private school tuition or home schooling expenses.